sbtseiji/sbtseiji.github.io/_posts/2022-12-29-customizing-biblatex.markdown

 BibLaTeX sets a BibliographyDriver for each entry type, such as `article` or `book`.
 This specifies which field data is processed for each entry and in what order.
 For example, if you want a book-type bibliography to be ordered by `author`, `title`, and `year` of publication, you would redefine the BibliographyDriver for `book`.

-The process, in this case, can be described in its simplest form as follows^[Here, I removed `%` after `{` because Jekyll cannot handle it, but you should put it after each `{` to avoind unwanted space.]:
+The process, in this case, can be described in its simplest form as follows[^1]:

 ```
 \DeclareBibliographyDriver{book}{